 I daresay that melatonin is not the most exciting topic to be writing about in 2020 and you might wonder what I have to add.
 Well it’s a bit of an understatement to say I have an interest in women’s physiology.

 And for that reason, I want to look at three (relatively) less well known benefits of melatonin for women.
 Since my voice is shot from singing karaoke (no really) and I wrote the article first, there won’t be a video.

 Benefits of Melatonin for Women

 Melatonin is a chemical produced in the brain that, among its other roles, regulates human sleep/wake cycles (see below).
 Certainly both women and men produce melatonin and it plays a similar if not identical role in both sexes.
 As well, there’s no doubt that it has potential benefits in both sexes.

 So why am I writing an article specifically about the benefits of melatonin for women?

 Well, there are a couple of reasons.
-The first is that, most recently, examining women’s physiology and sex based differences is kind of my thing.
+The first is that, most recently, examining women’s physiology and sex based differences is kind of my thing of late.

 There are often places where the specifics of women’s physiology suggests that women’s requirements or benefits from a given food or compound are different from that of men’s.
 One example I mentioned in The Women’s Book were cruciferous vegetables which may play a specific role in breast cancer prevention.
 Creatine is another that may have specific benefits for women.